stashed/docs/docs/guides/latest/workloads/daemonset.md

 dmn-backup-1561543509   dmn-backup            Succeeded    2m20s
 ```

-We can see above that the backup session has succeeded.
+We can see from the above output that the backup session has succeeded.
 Now, we will verify that the backed up data has been stored in the backend.

 **Verify Backup:**